 S.K.
 Sturdivant, J.D.
 Germano, D.A.
 Carey, J. Hardin, and A. Ota.
 (INSPIRE Environmental/USA)

-Deepwater Wind contracted Rhode Island-based INSPIRE Environmental to conduct a range of environmental assessments that helped secure permits to build the Block Island Wind and the underwater cable.
-Much of this work continues as the Block Island Wind Farm moves into its next phase of producing electricity.
+Deepwater Wind contracted Rhode Island-based INSPIRE Environmental to conduct a range of environmental assessments that helped secure permits to build the Block Island Wind Farm and its underwater cable.
+Much of this work continues as the Block Island Wind Farm moves into its next phase of electricity production.

 Rhode Island Public Radio reporter Ambar Espinoza recently joined INSPIRE scientists on one of our monthly fish-trawl surveys in the vicinity of Block Island Wind Farm.
 Read all about the great work that INSPIRE is performing for the nation’s first offshore wind turbine array.